Superintendent Mentoring Program

-Training of mentor superintendents will be conducted two to three times per year.
-TASA’s “Inspiring Mentors: Superintendent Mentor Training” sessions will focus on the skills and superintendent competencies needed for mentors to build strong relationships, connect to First-Time Superintendents Academy session content, and provide coaching to new mentees.
-Details on the next mentor training session will be shared when they become available.
+Signup for the summer 2022 training of mentor superintendents has closed; the next training will be offered in fall 2022.
+TASA’s “Inspiring Mentors: Superintendent Mentor Training” session will focus on the skills and superintendent competencies needed for mentors to build strong relationships, connect to First-Time Superintendents Academy session content, and provide coaching to new mentees.

 How to Sign Up

-If you want to serve as a mentor, complete and submit the online RSVP form to express your interest by January 17.
-A brief bio, CV, or resume, and professional headshot must be uploaded to the RSVP form.
+Complete and submit the online application to express your interest.
+A brief bio, CV, or resume, and professional headshot must be uploaded to the form.